finnito/pyrocms-community-docs/content/field-types/addon-field-type.md

     }
 ```

-<div class="alert alert-info">**Remember:** Closures can not be stored in the database so your closure type handlers must be set / overridden from the form builder.</div>
+<div class="alert alert-info"><strong>Remember:</strong> Closures can not be stored in the database so your closure type handlers must be set / overridden from the form builder.</div>

 #### Writing Option Handlers